 According to one myth from the Heliopolitan Ennead cosmology, both Sia and Hu came into being from the drops of blood spilled from the cut phallus of the god Atum.
 This has been seen by some as a reference to circumcision.
 In the Memphite cosmology, Sia and Hu represented the creative power of Ptah.
 Sia was the mind or heart of Ptah, while Hu was his tongue.
 They are also linked to Thoth, in his role as the god of knowledge and Heka, the God of Magic.

 Although neither Sia nor Hu were worshipped as independent deities, they are frequently referred to in texts concerning Egyptian religion and philosophy.

-The Pyramid Texts describe Sia as “he who is in charge of wisdom”, and confirm that he carries the sacred scroll of Ra.
-They also confirm Hu as the personification of divine authority.
 In the Book of Gates, Sia and Hu are the constant companions of Ra as he travels through the underworld.
 The Coffin Texts confirm Sia as the narrator and witness of mythic events.
 They give Sia a central role in the important ritual of the Opening of the Mouth.
-Meanwhile, there are examples where spell 325 which generally refers to Heka (magic) instead referring to Hu.
+There are also examples where spell 325, which generally refers to Heka (magic), instead refers to Hu.
 Texts at Dendera suggest that images were produced in accordance with rules set down by Sia and the images themselves are referred to as the “Words of Sia”, which would seem to almost combine the two concepts.

 - Watterson, Barbara (1996) Gods of Ancient Egypt